Last updated on June 23, 2020

-Real-life public health applications of terms and graphical representations introduced.
+Real-life public health applications of terms and graphical representations introduced are to understand how to conduct and translate the statistical graphical data across scientific research.
 Graphical representations. (a) Perform an internet search to find a public-health related example of each.
 You may copy the graph or chart directly as long as you give a source for the information.

 Bar Chart/Histogram interpreting: It is estimated that about 830,000 people are living with HIV/AIDS.
 HIV epidemic is highly concentrated in the major populations, whereby the prevalence rates of men who have sex with men is 54%, that of people who inject drugs is 44%, that of female sex workers is 65%, and that of the rest of the population is 37%.